MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 ### Writing a new sample

+Samples are full programs and libraries meant for download.
+They may be small in scope, but they demonstrate concepts in a manner that enables people to explore and experiment on their own.
+The guidelines for samples ensure readers can download and explore.
+Examine the [Parallel LINQ (PLINQ)](https://github.com/dotnet/samples/tree/master/csharp/parallel/PLINQ) samples as an example of each of the guidelines.

 1. Your sample **must be part of a buildable project**.
 Where possible, the projects should build on all platforms supported by .NET Core.
 Exceptions to this are samples that demonstrate a platform specific feature or platform specific tool.

 2. Your sample should conform to the [corefx coding style](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md) to maintain consistency.